raphaelalmeidamartins/meme-generator/README.md

   <li>Add a border to the container.
 It should be 1 pixel, <code>solid</code> and black.
 The area where the image is going to be displayed should have white as its background color.
     <ul>
       <li>The container should have white as its background ground color;</li>
-      <li>The container should have a 1 pixel solid black border;</li>
+      <li>The container should have a 1-pixel solid black border;</li>
     </ul>
   </li>
-  <li>The text displayed on the image should have a color, shadow and size as follows:
+  <li>The text displayed on the image should have a color, shadow, and size as follows:
     <ul>
-      <li>The text of the element <code>meme-text</code> should have a black shadow with 5 pixels on the X axis, 5 pixels on the Y axis, and 5 pixels of blur radius;</li>
+      <li>The text of the element <code>meme-text</code> should have a black shadow with 5 pixels on the X-axis, 5 pixels on the Y-axis, and 5 pixels of blur radius;</li>
       <li>The text of the element <code>meme-text</code> should have a font size of 30 pixels;</li>
     </ul>
   </li>